CommandMC/HeroicWiki/Steam-Deck.md

 ### Flatpak

+The Heroic Flatpak requires the Gamescope Flatpak to enable HDR.
+However, the Flatpak Gamescope version must match the version of the natively installed Gamescope.
+At this time, the Steam Deck Gamescope is on version `3.13.16.8-1`.
+This section will cover how to roll back the Gamescope Flatpak to version `3.14.2` in order to match the natively installed version.
+As the natively version updates with SteamOS updates, this section will need to be updated to roll back to the matching Gamescope Flatpak.
+As of October 13th, 2024, this section is up to date with SteamOS 3.5.

 To enable HDR with the Flatpak version of Heroic, follow the below steps.

 1. Switch to Desktop Mode.